What Marketers Need to Know About Omnichannel Customer Journey Mapping & Experiences

 Map Omnichannel Customer Journeys

-An omnichannel customer journey consists of key interactions spanning multiple touchpoints between your customer or prospective customer and your business.
+A customer’s path-to-purchase is no longer simple nor linear.
+Each stage of a customer journey consists of key interactions spanning multiple touchpoints between your customer or prospective customer and your business.
 These touchpoints may take place on a variety of different channels, which can increase the complexity of delivering a seamless experience when that customer changes course (i.e., interacts with a different channel).

-Define customer behavior stages.
+Define customer journey stages

 No matter who you’re targeting, every customer who interacts with your brand undergoes various stages before deciding to make a purchase.
 It’s up to you and your team to define which of these stages is most important to measure and optimize.
 Once you’ve defined what matters most—like where your customers spend most of their time and which channels lead to the most conversions—you can begin to shift your marketing strategy to further engage customers at each stage.

-Identify customer goals.
+Identify customer goals

 Say you know that one step on your customer journey requires them to call your business and schedule an appointment.
-You can use omnichannel predictive analytics to make things a little easier for them.
-With a reliable customer data platform (CDP), you can collect and analyze information from all relevant channels—both online and offline—to begin anticipating your customers’ next steps, and adjust your strategy accordingly.
+You can use customer journey analytics to make things a little easier for them.
+With a reliable customer data platform (CDP), you can use machine learning to collect and analyze information from all relevant channels—both online and offline—to begin anticipating your customers’ next steps, and adjust your strategy accordingly.
 Many marketers who’ve gone this route have made surprising associations that have helped them capitalize on emerging customer buying behavior.
 Subaru, for example, was able to discern key differences in the behavior of those who planned to buy a car in a few weeks or months, and those who wouldn’t actually make a purchase for a year or more.
 Those differences helped Subaru cater to both audiences in a way that boosted overall advertising ROI and effectiveness as well as sales.

 Promote an Omnichannel Customer Experience